Obasoro/terraform-beginner-bootcamp-2023/README.md

 Commented out the terraform cloud provider within the providers.tf

-Deleted the lock file and .terraform filr
+Deleted the lock file and .terraform file

+### Terraform flags

+In terraform we can set two kinds of variables:

+ - Environmental variables = those you would set within your bash terminal eg. AWS credentials

+ - Terraform variables - those that you would normally set in your tfvars files

+### var flag

+We can use the '-var' flag to set input variables or override a variable in the tfvars file